keboola/connection-docs/management/index.md

 permalink: /management/
 ---

-Everything you do in KBC must take place within a KBC **Project**,the basic organizational unit.
+Everything you do in KBC must take place within a KBC **Project**, the basic organizational unit.
 Projects are grouped into **Organizations**, and organizations are assigned to **Maintainers**.
 A maintainer is usually a Keboola Partner.

 A brief overview of the project management features is available in our [tutorial](/tutorial/management/).